guneet999/Crop-Care-Industry/README.md

 # Crop-Care-Industry
-Predict Credit worthiness of the customers and deals made by sales officer.
+Predict Credit worthiness of the dealers and sales Officer and forecast sales for company.